vega/vega-lite/site/docs/transform/filter.md

 }
 ```

-Vega-Lite filter transform the following property:
+Vega-Lite filter transforms can have the following properties:

 {% include table.html props="filter" source="FilterTransform" %}

-A `filter` property can be (1) a filter predicate object including equal filters, range filters and one-of filters (2) [Vega Expression](https://vega.github.io/vega/docs/expressions/) string or (3) an array of filter predicates (either predicate object or expression string) that must be all true for a datum to be include.
+The `filter` property can be (1) a filter predicate object including equal filters, range filters and one-of filters (2) [Vega Expression](https://vega.github.io/vega/docs/expressions/) string or (3) an array of filter predicates (either predicate object or expression string) that must be all true for a datum to be include.

-For a filter object, a `field` must be provided with one of the filter operators (`equal`, `in`, `range`).
+In filter objects, a `field` must be provided with one of the filter operators (`equal`, `in`, `range`).
 Values of these operators can be primitive types (string, number, boolean) or a [DateTime definition object](types.html#datetime) to describe time.
 In addition, `timeUnit` can be provided to further transform a temporal `field`.

 {:#filter}
-#### Filter Expression
+## Filter Expression

 For a [Vega Expression](https://vega.github.io/vega/docs/expressions/) string, each datum object can be referred using bound variable `datum`.
 For example, setting `filter` to `"datum.b2 > 60"` would make the output data includes only items that have values in the field `b2` over 60.

 {:#equalfilter}
-#### Equal Filter
+### Equal Filter

 {% include table.html props="field,equal,timeUnit" source="EqualFilter" %}